thedivtagguy/teaching/src/content/web2025/slides/day-2-html-css-and-you.md

 You just used Git to fetch from a remote source to your local machine!

-*This slide is dedicated to Dolly the sheep, who was also a clone*
+*This slide is dedicated to Dolly the sheep, who was also a clone* <!--element class="fragment"-->

 ---

-In the next part, we will launch this crap into space.
-First add some ( styles to the files.(

 ### Time: 10 Minutes